 To visit Ostrog Monastery on a day trip from Cetinje, you need to first take an intercity bus from Cetinje to Podgorica (45 minutes) and then the ZPCG train from Podgorica towards Nikšić, getting off at Ostrog (another 45 minutes).

 It is possible to overnight at the monastery and experience the first service at sunrise.
-There are dorm rooms at both the lower and upper monastery.
+There are dorm rooms at both the lower and upper monasteries.
 You can even sleep in the courtyard of the upper monastery if the weather allows and you bring your own sleeping bag/mat.

 Cetinje to Bar